 "They're all real!" says Philip Seimer, glancing at the plants stretching toward the sun under the pool's large glass dome as if in a greenhouse.
 "The Aqua Mundo is our subtropical children's fun pool here in the Bispinger Heide leisure park.
 We decorate here exclusively with real tropical plants."
 Seimer is managing director of Center Parcs, which is located in the middle of the Lüneburg Heath in northern Lower Saxony.
 A family man himself, he knows the benefits the pool has to offer.
 With smaller children?
 Off to Drachenfels.
 The entire area is designed to be child-friendly and safe, and is supervised throughout by a lifeguard.
 "For the older ones, of course, the slides are the absolute highlight, such as the whitewater course or our new Aqua Racer, where you can roar into the water on a big tire."
 Suddenly, a loud ship's horn sounds, the signal for the next round in the wave pool - and you see many children's legs dashing toward the pool.

 Opened in 1995 as the first park in Germany, Center Parcs Bispinger Heide offers not only a large fun pool but also many other adventurous activities for the whole family: archery, climbing, cycling, bowling, a free-fall tower, and much more.
 In keeping with the idea of the Dutch Center Parcs founder Piet Derksen, children and families experience "nature you can touch".
 Because the park is located in the middle of the heath landscape and consists of 90 percent forest and water areas.
 A nature trail and even a few of the park's own moorland sheep are also part of the park grounds.
-A concept that is so successful that Center Parcs is now expanding to Denmark and opening a new vacation park near Sonderburg on the island of Als.
+A concept that is so successful that Center Parcs is now expanding to Denmark and opening a new vacation park near Sonderburg on the island.

 In addition to the attractions at Center Parcs Bispinger Heide, guests can also take advantage of the leisure activities from the region around.
 For example, the Barefoot Park Egestorf, the Snowdome Bispingen, the Bird Park Walsrode, the Wildlife Park Lüneburger Heide or the Serengeti Park.
 So it will certainly never be boring here in the Lüneburg Heath!